Publish Novellas 23 June 2021

 Later that evening, while napping with eyes wide open in his bedroom, he receives a call from Tafari, the nurse at the hospital.
 “Come to the emergency ward, right away!”

 When Bello arrives, the patient lying on the bed, is his sister, Ayyana.
-The Eritrean men had sexually mutilated her.
+The Eritrean men have sexually mutilated her.
 The news feels as though the walls of the Tigray Hospital collapse on him.

 Surgeons remove stones from her vagina and address hemorrhaging.
 But there is no bandage for emotional trauma.

 In the recovery room, Ayyana seeks answers.
 “Why is this happening… to me… to everyone?” asks Ayyana.